 Planning Group for Men's Health Week 2017

-Men's Health Week (MHW) 2017 in Ireland is being planned by a broad range of partners who contribute to an all-island inter-agency Planning Group.Â This body began meeting in January 2017 and members have ongoing communication with each other.Â It is convened and coordinated by the Menâ€™s Health Forum in Ireland (MHFI).Â
+Men's Health Week (MHW) 2017 in Ireland was planned by a broad range of partners who contributed to an all-island inter-agency Planning Group.Â This body began meeting in January 2017 and members had ongoing communication with each other.Â It was convened and coordinated by the Menâ€™s Health Forum in Ireland (MHFI).Â

-The theme for this yearâ€™s MHW (i.e.Â 'It's all about HIM') offers an opportunity for a very wide range of agencies to participate, and the planning process for 2017 draws upon the insight, expertise, support and contacts of individuals from ...
+The theme for this yearâ€™s MHW (i.e.Â 'It's all about HIM') offered an opportunity for a very wide range of agencies to participate, and the planning process for 2017 drew upon the insight, expertise, support and contacts of individuals from ...

 - Action Cancer